Introduction to Tableau Interview Questions and Answers

-4. What is context filter and what are its limitations?
+Q4.
+What is a context filter and what are its limitations?

 Data extracts are the first subdivisions or copies of actual data from original data sources.
 The workbook using data extracts instead of living connections is faster.
 After the extraction of data users can publish their workbook.
 Scheduled refresh is the scheduled task set used to refresh the data extract.
 This saves from the effort of republishing the workbook every time the data gets updated.

 The components are: